Global State and Singletons

 DB::init('mysql:', 'user', 'password');

-You have to go through the code in detail to find that the PaymentGateway
+You must meticulously trace the code to discover that the PaymentGateway

-wirelessly, some of which require a database connection.
-Thus, you must initialize the database before
+some requiring a database connection.
+Therefore, the database must be initialized before PaymentGateway

-.
-However, the smokescreen of global state hides this from you.
-How much time would you save if the API
+smokescreen of global state hides this from you.
+How much time would be saved if the APIs of these classes were honest and

 $db = new DB('mysql:', 'user', 'password');